Wacom-Developer/personal-knowledge-library/docs/knowledge/base/search.md

 `VectorDBDocument(data: Dict[str, Any])`
 :   VectorDBDocument
     ================
-    Document model for the vector database.
+    SegmentedContent model for the vector database.

     Properties
     ----------